apitestbase/apitestbase.github.io/index.md

 <div style="text-align:center"><a class="button button--outline-primary button--pill" href="/docs/en/quick-start">Quick Start</a></div>

 The tool
-* has GUI, saving user programming skills.
-Users have better experience using GUIed tool, as writing, reading and maintaining code are more brain power draining.
 * runs offline.
 All your data is stored on your local machine.
 No internet connection is required to use the tool.
 * intends to provide a platform that enables integrating testing capabilities for all types of APIs.
 * supports both standalone requests and plain old test cases.